g-dexterous/envital/README.md

 configuration
 =============

-The Installed gadget will be placed at following location:

-	%USERPROFILE%\AppData\Local\Microsoft\Windows Sidebar\Gadgets

-Go inside the gadget folder and edit view.html.
+Click on the settings icon (next to the installed gadget), this will open a settings dialog.
-Inside the view.html file insert your envato username and the api key.
+Enter your envato username and the api key in the settings and press ok.
-Remove the gadget from sidebar and load it again (to reflect the changes).
-This time don't re-install, just open the gadgets library (right click on desktop and select gadgets), the envital gadget will be present there, double click to install it.

 troubleshooting installation